vohuynhquangnguyen/vohuynhquangnguyen.github.io/_portfolio/statistics-workshop.md

     * Dean, Voss, Draguljić (2017).
 Design and Analysis of Experiments (2nd Edition).
     * Kuehl (2000).
 Design of Experiments - Statistical Principles of Research Design and Analysis (2nd Edition).
     * Montgomery (2017).
 Design and Analysis of Experiments (9th Edition).

+## Time Series Analysis
+This [lecture note](https://vohuynhquangnguyen.notion.site/Time-Series-Analysis-7f24f2934b0a43f78eba7e95c4780213?pvs=74) contains a summary of what I have learned about the topic of time series, which is an advanced subject in probability and statistics.
+Here are some disclaimers:

+* The contents of this note are based on the following courses:
+    * STAT-5053 Time Series Analysis offered by Oklahoma State University.
+* The following textbooks  is used to complement this lecture note.
+    * Cryer, Chan (2008).
+Time Series Analysis with Applications in R (2nd Edition).
+    * Montgomery, Jennings, Kulahci (2015).
+Introduction to Time Series Analysis and Forecasting (2nd Edition).